 Entrance to university has become increasingly competitive and complicated in recent years, yet the majority of Brampton students gain places at Russell Group universities in fiercely contested areas such as Medicine, Dentistry, Veterinary Science, Law, Economics, Psychology and English.
 The university destinations of our former students include many of the most highly regarded universities in the country, including Oxford and Cambridge, Imperial, LSE and all the major medical schools.
 For full details of the recent university destinations of our students please see links.

-Since 2000 there have been 1200 students placed at Russell Group universities including:
+Since 2005 there have been over 1100 students placed at Russell Group universities including:

 Our expert and comprehensive service ranges from guidance on choosing a suitable degree course to extensive help with completing the UCAS form and preparation for interviews.
 Our highly experienced Careers Advisers are readily available for individual guidance.
 The students also receive extensive help from their Personal Tutor when choosing universities and completing their UCAS form.

 For the first time in my life, I truly enjoyed studying.
 The combination of concise and interesting lectures, with informal teacher-student relationships enabled me to participate fully and appreciate the subjects I was taking.
 The university preparation was also great.
 By checking my personal statement and giving thorough practice for my interviews, the careers staff helped me gain offers from various medical universities.
 At the moment I am reading medicine at Bart’s and the London.
 Samir Mehta